tantna/PB-DiffHiC/README.md

 gauss2vec(data,test_dis,msize,keepdis,ksize,mu=0,sigma=1,data2mat=TRUE,gauss=TRUE)
 ```
 - `data` - The input data containing the position and contact count information of interactions.
 - `test_dis` - The gene distance range for interactions to be tested.
-For example, when the resolution is 10kb, if only interactions with a gene distance ≤ 1MB (1,000,000) are to be tested, then test_dis = 1000000 / 10000 + 1 = 101.
+For example, when the resolution is 10kb, if only interactions with a gene distance ≤ 1MB (1,000,000) are to be tested, then `test_dis` = 1000000 / 10000 + 1 = 101.
 - `msize` - The size of the contact matrix.
 The chromosome length file is in the ext folder.
-The size of the matrix is calculated by dividing the chromosome length by the resolution, rounding to the nearest integer, and adding 1.
+The size of the matrix is calculated by dividing the chromosome length by the resolution, floor to the integer, and adding 1.
 - `keepdis` - The size of the housekeeping gene distance.
 The housekeeping genome will be used for subsequent scale factor calculations.
 Here, keepdis refers to how many diagonals to select.
-For example, keepdis = 1 refers to the main diagonal.
+For example, `keepdis` = 1 refers to the main diagonal.
 - `ksize` - The size of the Gaussian convolution kernel.
-In the PB-DiffHiC paper, ksize = 3 was used.
+In the PB-DiffHiC paper, `ksize` = 3 was used.
 - `mu`, `sigma` - The mean and variance of the Gaussian function, with default values of 0 and 1.
 - `data2mat` - Whether to convert the data into a matrix.
-If the input data is already a matrix, set data2mat = FALSE.
+If the input data is already a matrix, set `data2mat` = FALSE.
 - `gauss` - Whether to perform Gaussian convolution.
-If Gaussian convolution is not needed, set gauss = FALSE.
+If Gaussian convolution is not needed, set `gauss` = FALSE.

 The output obtained from the above function: